This super simple stovetop ricotta is rich, creamy, and totally satisfying. Once you try it, there’s no going back.

 - a heavy bottomed pot

 Here’s the easy no stress method.
 Don’t let the fancy complicated tutorials put you off.
 I think those people secretly want to keep cheesemaking all to themselves.
-Just heat your milk just until it wants to boil, then add fresh lemon juice.
-The curds will appear almost instantly, like magic.

-Strain the whole thing through cheesecloth or a mesh nylon nut milk bag and you’l be left with soft fresh ricotta cheese.
+- Strain the whole thing through cheesecloth or a mesh nylon nut milk bag and you’l be left with soft fresh ricotta cheese.
 Use it immediately or within a few days.
 It’s fabulous in so many dishes.

-What to do with your homemade ricotta ~
+how to use your homemade ricotta

 - in pasta recipes, either mixed into a sauce, or spooned on to the plated pasta.